kknd3k/PHBS_BlockChain_2018/README.md

 <br>(3)Bitcoin velocity, estimated output volume and gold price have no significant impact on Bitcoin price

 #### (B)Long term
-The TTR, the EOV and the SI which play the major role in the short term, have any effect on BPI in the long-run.
+The TTR, the EOV and the SI which play the major role in the short term, have little effect on BPI in the long-run.

 # Reference
 Balcilar, M., Bouri, E., Gupta, R., & Roubaud, D. (2017).
 Can volume predict Bitcoin returns and volatility?
 A quantiles-based approach.
 Economic Modelling, 64, 74-81.